huawei-noah/VanillaNet/README.md

 ## News

 **2023.06.02** In addition to the reported speed in the paper, we have also measured the speed with NVIDIA TensorRT on A100 and the speed on HUAWEI Ascend 910.
-The inference speed of VanillaNet superior to other counterparts. 🍺
+The inference speed of VanillaNet is superior to other counterparts. 🍺

 ## Comparison of Depth and Speed